13 Best Dressed Men We Saw At The 2023 Met Gala

 Every year, the fashion world eagerly awaits the extravagant and star-studded Met Gala.
 Often dubbed the ‘Oscars of Fashion’, the gala is renowned for its ability to push boundaries and redefine fashion norms.
 While the event has usually been synonymous with jaw-dropping looks from the women in attendance (we are still obsessing over Blake Lively’s stunning Statue of Liberty-inspired look from last year), the men have also started upping their fashion game lately.
 In recent years, many men took their Met Gala looks to the next level and featured in the best-dressed category, revolutionising red-carpet attire in the process.
 From daring androgynous (Ezra Miller comes to mind) ensembles to intricate couture creations, the Met Gala has truly become a playground for male fashion enthusiasts and spectators alike.

 The theme for the 2023 Met Gala was an ode to the late designer Karl Lagerfeld.
-Titled Karl Lagerfeld: A Line of Beauty, it paid tribute to Chanel’s former creative director with with celebrities taking inspiration from Lagerfeld’s vast archives at Chanel, Fendi, Chloé, Balmain, Patou and his eponymous brand.
+Titled Karl Lagerfeld: A Line of Beauty, it paid tribute to Chanel’s former creative director with celebrities choosing from Lagerfeld’s vast archives at Chanel, Fendi, Chloé, Balmain, Patou and his eponymous brand.

 At the Met Gala 2023 red carpet, Hollywood heartthrobs, music icons and directors didn’t shy away from taking the opportunity to make a bold statement through their choice of attire, showcasing their individuality and embracing the spirit of the theme.
 For example, Bad Bunny and designer Simon Jacquemus paid tribute to the late designer by wearing a backless suit, which was part of an old Chanel campaign.
 While some were considered hits, others truly missed the mark.
 Cue Jared Leto who wore a mascot costume of Lagerfeld’s pet cat Choupette and it really was a…choice.